 European politics is complicated.
 The Mercator European Dialogue makes it personal.
-We get you in touch with fellow parliamentarians to discuss pressing issues and help you realize your own initiatives.
+We put you in touch with fellow parliamentarians to discuss pressing issues and help you realize your own initiatives.
 This is your chance to join a vibrant network of changemakers in parliaments across Europe and leading international policy experts.
-If you are a European member of parliament and are interested in learning more, contact us.> read more
+If you are a member of a national parliament in Europe and are interested in learning more, contact us.> read more

-Dialogues take place twice a year, hosting approximately 30 MPs from over a dozen European countries.
+Dialogues take place once a year, hosting between 30 and 60 Members of Parliament from all over the EU.
 The dialogues provide a space for constructive political conversations and the opportunity to share national perspectives with colleagues from across Europe, on key issues such as economic governance, migration policy and border security.

 Workshops give small groups of up to 15 participants the opportunity to have an in-depth conversation on specific topics, accompanied by expert input.
 Workshops take place approximately four times per year in changing locations, such as Athens, Rome, Vienna, Barcelona.